Visininjr/cs131_notes_dev/_chapters/videos/tracking.md

 ### Interpretation of the H Matrix

-Let's consider for translation motions.
+Let's consider translation motions.
 We know that

 $$
 \begin{eqnarray*}